 Guest Post by: Ivan Serrano

-Overall, the trend seems to be moving toward mobile and away from desktop and laptops, not just incrementally, but in waves.
+Overall, the trend seems to be moving toward mobile and away from laptops, not just incrementally, but in waves.
 This includes both static and video formats.
 Keeping up with the trends to determine the tipping points for your target market, and the social platforms where you engage with your target market, should be a top priority on your action list.
 And here are some things you should know:

 This is an easy comparison, but it doesn’t tell the whole story.
 Facebook has over 1 billion users while Twitter’s user base is barely over a quarter as big.
 When you compare the number of items posted, the difference is even greater – 4.75 billion for Facebook compared to 500 million for Twitter.
 The implication here is that Facebook users are online more during the day and are more engaged with the platform than Twitter users.